 The purpose of this case is to provide an undergraduate small business or entrepreneurship course with an in depth look at the importance of the human resources management function.
-After analysis and discussion, students should be able to identify the difficulties in properly recruiting top talent into an organization, how to retain and incentivize these quality employees.
+After analysis and discussion, students should be able to identify the difficulties in properly recruiting top talent into an organization, how to retain these quality employees, and determine cost mitigating factors that drive margins within a given industry.
 A reading assignment on the human resources topics discussed is recommended prior to the student's evaluation of this case.